ordermentum/docs/source/includes/_inventory_service.md

 }
 ```

-This endpoint retrieves a specific webhook.
+This endpoint retrieves a specific inventory service.

 ### HTTP Request